LabuzPawel/FuelStrat/README.md

 Release version requieres .NET 8.0 Framework to work (https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 Larger size exe release that is independent from .NET version can be found in 'FuelStrat/self_contained'.

 Application is creating a 'FuelStrat_data.json' at first start up and 'FuelStrat_saved_strats.json' after clicking on 'Save / Load strategy' button.
 Those files stores user data.

+Plans for 1.0 version:
+- Improved recent stint list with more options and access to each lap
+- Move all files that are being created and stores data to documents
+- Create another file or solution that will store last state of the app